-Grammar is a quintessential part of IELTS; without it you can barely work your English out.
-Of course, we understand that English Grammar is a fairly detailed subject and takes years to master it, but we have followed the IELTS marking trends and came up with some popular grammar rules that will help you to score better.
+Grammar for IELTS plays a quintessential part; without it, you can barely work your English out.
+Of course, we understand that English Grammar is a fairly detailed subject and takes years to master it, but we have followed the IELTS marking trends and came up with some popular rules of English grammar that will help you to score better.

 One of the most important marking criteria in IELTS is the grammatical range.
 It is described as the ability of the students to use a range of grammatical structures that are appropriate to the context.